Haraj-backend/hex-monscape/README.md

 ![hex_monscape_preview](./docs/images/preview.png)

-`Hex Monscape` is a simple turn-based game for Haraj Solutions Team onboarding process.
+`Hex Monscape` is a simple turn-based game to make Haraj Solutions Team onboarding more fun.

-Within the game source code, you can find the team's secret technique in writing production code for [Haraj](https://haraj.com.sa) services that help serve millions of people daily in Saudi Arabia despite only having a handful of members. 🥷🏻💥
+In the game code, you can find the team's secret technique in writing production code for [Haraj](https://haraj.com.sa) services that help serve millions of people daily in Saudi Arabia despite only having a handful of members. 🥷🏻💥

 The secret technique actually lies in the architecture we choose for these services: [Hexagonal Architecture](./docs/reference/hex-architecture.md).

-By using this remarkable architecture, not only can we speed up the development process of these projects but also make them maintainable by the whole team.
-This is why even though our team is small, we can still create services that help serve millions in Saudi Arabia without sabotaging our good sleep at night. 🤣
+By using this remarkable architecture, not only can we speed up the development process of these services but also make them maintainable by the whole team.
+This is why even though our team is small, we can still develop services that help serve millions in Saudi Arabia without sabotaging our good sleep at night. 🤣

 This game was created using [Golang](https://go.dev/) & [Vue 3](https://vuejs.org/).
-Please refer to [this doc](./docs/reference/hex-architecture.md) to learn how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to this game.
+To learn how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to the game, please refer to [this doc](./docs/reference/hex-architecture.md).

 To start playing the game, please refer to [How to Run The Game](#how-to-run-the-game) section.